 (18 non-consecutive weeks at No. 1 on the Billboard Hot 100 Airplay chart, starting Aug.
 1, 1998)

-We don’t know what went on behind the scenes, but it’s hard to believe that Billboard’s change of heart on their stringent Hot 100 policies didn’t have something to do with the breakout success of “Iris,” a massive hit that spent 18 weeks as the most heard song on American radio, but which peaked at only No. 9 on the Hot 100 in the Dec.
-5, 1998, issue, the first to reflect new rules allowing airplay-only songs to chart.
-Such a shame for us chart fans that this classic song didn’t achieve its rightful place in history.
-Prior to “Irish,” The Goo Goo Dolls had had what turned out to be their biggest Hot 100 achievement, “Name,” which peaked at No. 5 in January 1996.
-They followed “Iris” with a string of hits, including “Slide” (peak: 9), “Black Balloon” (peak: 16), “Here Is Gone” (peak: 18) and “Broadway” (peak: 24).
-They last charted in 2008 with “Real.”
+We don’t know what went on behind the scenes, but it’s conceivable to us that Billboard’s change of chart policy had at least a little something to do with the breakout success of “Iris,” a massive hit that spent 18 weeks as the most heard song on American radio, but which peaked at only No. 9 on the Hot 100 in the Dec.
+5, 1998, issue, the first to allow airplay-only songs to chart.
+Such a shame for us chart fans that this song — which we were a bit mortified to hear the other day on a Classic Rock station — didn’t achieve its rightful place in history.
+Prior to “Iris,” The Goo Goo Dolls had hit No. 5 with “Name” in January 1996, and they followed “Iris” with a string of popular releases, including “Slide” (peak: 9), “Black Balloon” (peak: 16), “Here Is Gone” (peak: 18) and “Broadway” (peak: 24).
+They most recently charted in 2008 with “Real” (peak: 92).